-471. Alternative Dispute Resolution (5).
+- 471. Alternative Dispute Resolution (5).
 Pr., junior or senior standing.

 Examination of the various aspects of Alternative Dispute Resolution, including arbitration, negotiation, and mediation.
-The class will look at the differences and requirements in these areas as well as explore skills needed to work in this area which is a growing field of law.
+The class will look at the differences and requirements in these areas as well as explore skills needed to work in this area, which is a growing field of law. - 472.
+Constitutional Law I (5).
+Pr., PO 101 or PO 102, and junior standing.

-478. Administrative Law (5).